Bisellium: False bisellia

 The couches (klinēs) were common four-legged furniture pieces with wooden frame.
-While cheaper versions used wood throughout, the more elaborate ones used metal for frame fittings, fulcra (attachements for backrests), and legs.
+While cheaper versions used wood throughout, the more elaborate ones used metal for frame fittings, fulcra (attachments for backrests), and legs.
 During the restoration, the frame fittings, that covered about half of the original wooden frame, were used to estimate the original size of furniture item found.
-As a result, the pieces were reconstituded into wide stools and declared to be biselliums, this tradition had started with E. Pistolesi in 1858.
+As a result, the pieces were reconstituted into wide stools and declared to be biselliums, this tradition had started with E. Pistolesi in 1858.
 The results wound up in the literature (and museums).